-AI search is now a real acquisition channel.
+AI search is a real acquisition channel now.
 Users ask ChatGPT, Perplexity, Gemini, Copilot, and Google’s AI Overviews for the “best X” and then buy from whatever those systems recommend.

 Here’s my short list of GEO platforms worth your time — from the perspective of a growth marketer who cares about outcomes, not hype.